Savings .com.au

 Interest rates

-An SMSF loan is what’s called a limited recourse borrowing arrangement, or LRBA.
-What this means is that in the event of default, the lender can only come after the asset used as security for the loan, rather than other investments in the SMSF.
+An SMSF loan has what's called a 'limited recourse borrowing arrangement', or LRBA.
+This means, in the event of a default, the lender can only come after the asset used as security for the loan, rather than other assets of the SMSF (as lenders can pursue in the case of standard loans).
+This is to protect the retirement funds of all SMSF members.

-As a consequence, interest rates with SMSF commercial property loans are often higher than what you would find on a regular commercial property loan.
-It is not uncommon for an SMSF loan to be a full percentage point higher - or more.
+As a consequence, interest rates for SMSF commercial property loans are typically higher than what you would be charged for a regular commercial property loan.

 Fees

 Oh, the fees.
-This is lender-specific, but don’t be surprised to find fees attached to your loan such as: application fee, SMSF review fee, valuation fee, establishment fee, settlement fee, ongoing fee, discharge fee, and other fees.
-Depending on your lender, by the time you secure the bag, you’re a couple of grand out of pocket.
+This is lender-specific, but don't be surprised to find fees attached to your loan such as: application fee, SMSF review fee, valuation fee, establishment fee, settlement fee, ongoing fee, discharge fee, and other fees.
+Depending on your lender, by the time you secure the investment, you could be several grand out of pocket.

 LVRs for SMSF Commercial Property Loans

-Commercial property loans through SMSFs are typically limited to a 70% loan-to-value ratio (LVR).
-What this means is that a borrower must have a minimum 30% deposit.
-While there are always exceptions to the rule, this is higher than residential property SMSF loans which typically require 80% LVR i.e. only a 20% deposit.
+Commercial property loans through SMSFs typically require at least a 70% loan-to-value ratio (LVR).
+This means the borrower must have a minimum deposit of 30%.
+While there are always exceptions according to individual lenders, this can be higher than for residential property SMSF loans which typically require 80% LVR - a 20% deposit.

 Satisfying the Australian Tax Office